-There are also strict regulations of what you can bring to the islands – you will be carefully searched for prohibited items including fruit, vegetables, meat, dairy, soil, seeds, etc.
+There are also strict regulations of what you can bring to the islands.
+You will be carefully searched for prohibited items, including fruit, vegetables, meat, dairy, soil, seeds, and more.

 What will the weather be like?

-The Galapagos island are different, and do have a clearly defined dry season (June to November) and hot season (December to May).
-Each season is important for the animal kingdom, whether they’re mating, hatching or migrating, so like the mainland, the archipelago really is a year-round destination.
+The Galapagos are different because they have a clearly defined dry season (June to November) and hot season (December to May).
+Each season is important for the animal kingdom, whether they’re mating, hatching, or migrating.
+Like the mainland, the archipelago really is a year-round destination.

 How do I prepare for altitude sickness?

-Diamox can be prescribed by your doctor, and is generally taken two days before arriving at altitude and continued for two days at altitude.
-There are also medications that help alleviate the symptoms once at altitude.
-Always consult with your doctor before starting a course of medication.
+Diamox can be prescribed by your doctor and is generally taken two days before arriving at altitude and continued for two days at altitude.
+Some medications help alleviate the symptoms once at altitude.
+Always consult with your doctor before starting any medication.

 What should I pack for my trip to Ecuador?

 For the Galapagos, you want light casual summer clothes.
-At times it can get chilly in the evening so a light jacket is recommended.
-You’ll often be walking on uneven volcanic terrain, so good stable walking or hiking shoes are key.
+At times it can get chilly in the evening, so a light jacket is recommended.
+You’ll often walk on uneven volcanic terrain, so good stable walking or hiking shoes are key.

-A day backpack is a good idea to keep your camera, water and snacks nearby.
-Don’t forget to pack your swimsuit, camera, sunblock, lip balm, insect repellent any medication you need.
+A day backpack is a good idea to keep your camera, water, and snacks nearby.
+Don’t forget to pack a swimsuit, camera, sunblock, lip balm, insect repellent, and any medication you need.

 What is the currency in Ecuador?

-Will my phone work and where can I access Wi-Fi?
+Will my phone work?
+Where can I access Wi-Fi?

-The supply voltage in Ecuador is 110 volts at 60 hertz – the same as the US and Canada.
-The plugs are flat two pronged so travelers from North America will not need an adaptor.
+Ecuador’s supply voltage is 110 volts at 60 hertz.
+It’s the same as the US and Canada.
+The plugs are flat two-pronged, so travelers from North America will not need an adaptor.

 When is the best time of year to travel to the Galapagos?